MEARS bat grading and authentication criteria

 Factory production details of the bat have been compared to known records and have been determined to match recorded length (+/- 1/4″), weight (+/- 1 to 4 ounces), model, and correspond with proper labeling period from point in examined players career. (criteria met, base grade of +5 points awarded)

-Use characteristics & player traits have been examined and player use is light or medium.
+Use characteristics & player traits have been examined and player use has been found to be light or medium.
 Player traits may be present but no additional points are awarded. (use grade +1 to 2 points)

 A5: Authenticated Bat with Noted Evaluation of Usage and/or Player Characteristics